Symmetry-Based Real-Space Framework for Realizing Flat Bands and Unveiling Nodal-Line Touchings: Discussion and Conclusion

 \section{Discussion and Conclusion}

 In summary, we have presented a real-space construction scheme based on symmetric compact localized states (CLSs) to design flat bands (FBs) in general lattice systems.
 It integrates lattice and orbital degrees of freedom, providing a unified perspective and novel insights for FB systems.
 The CLSs naturally capture the destructive interference of the hoppings, the key feature of FBs.
 The quintessence of our approach is to convert the physical mechanism of destructive interference to the mathematical concept of a kernel of linear mapping.
 Since the tight-binding (TB) Hamiltonian and the symmetric CLS respect the lattice symmetry, we can leverage group theory to analyze the mapping and derive conditions for FBs.
 We mainly focus on point group symmetries in this work, which are unitary.
 Generalizing the framework to incorporate anti-unitary symmetries, such as magnetic groups, could be a future direction.
-To demonstrate the effectiveness of our method, we have successfully constructed several FB models incorporating high orbitals, also covering different dimensions and discussions on spin-orbit coupling (SOC).
-Notably, we discover the presence of not only band-touching points but also lines in three-dimensional FBs.
+To demonstrate the effectiveness of our method, we have successfully constructed several FB models incorporating high orbitals, also covering different dimensions and discussions on spin-orbit couplings (SOCs).
+Taking an alternative view, SOCs could be regarded as gauge fields that equipped hoppings with an extra phase.
+Therefore, our scheme has potential applications for realizing FBs in artificial gauge fields, which is commonly referred to as Aharonov-Bohm caging \cite{vidal1998aharonov,li2020non,li2022aharonov}.
+We also discover the presence of not only band-touching points but also lines in three-dimensional FBs.
 Given the importance of band touchings for topology, we employ group theory to derive a general criterion for identifying both touching points and lines.
 The real-space eigenstates originating from such touching lines could be an interesting topic.
 Their counterpart, i.e., the non-contractible loop states (NLSs) in 2D, has been experimentally observed in photonic lattices \cite{xia2018unconventional,ma2020direct}, while generalizations in 3D are yet to be explored.
 Our findings provide a solid foundation for designing and understanding FB systems beyond specific lattice structures, and towards their realizations in real materials.

 \textit{Note added:} While finalizing our manuscript, we become aware of Ref.~\cite{duan2024three}, which take steps towards the realization of FBs in 3D multi-orbital systems.
 Unlike their work that mainly focuses on first-principle calculations, we propose a theoretical framework for FB construction with an emphasis on obtaining a symmetric CLS systematically.